If you are a prospective PhD student interested in working with me, please apply to the UMSI PhD program and mention me in your application materials.

 If you are a current UM master’s or undergraduate student interested in working with me, please email me (mmtd [at] umich [dot] edu) with your CV/resume and research interests.

-I am particularly interested in working with students who want to conduct ethnographic or mixed-methods research on one or more of the following topics:
+I am particularly interested in working with students who want to use ethnographic methods (both in-person and virtual) to explore infrastructure, social inequalities, and questions of power among under-represented groups across the following topics:

 - community networks and internet access initiatives;

 - innovation, creativity, and collaboration in under-resourced communities;

 - the interplay between culture and technology use among traditionally marginalized groups;

 - social media use among marginalized populations in the U.S. and international contexts.